 How do you know if you are eligible to file for Chapter 7 bankruptcy?
-There are a few criteria you must fit, including a specific income amount, your results from a “means test,” whether you have recently filed for bankruptcy and whether a court believes you are lying to creditors.
-Here’s a short breakdown of the ways that your specific financial situation can prevent you from filing for Chapter 7:
+There are a few criteria you must fit.
+They include a specific income amount and your results from a means test.
+Here is a short breakdown of the ways that your specific financial situation can prevent you from filing for Chapter 7:

 - Income: If you have enough to repay your debts in a timely fashion, you are not eligible for Chapter 7 bankruptcy.
 Instead, Chapter 13 bankruptcy would be your route forward.
 The rule that determines eligibility is one that measures your current monthly income against the median income for a family of your size in your state.
 If your income is less than or equal to the median, you are likely eligible for Chapter 7.